theguisse/ds-west-github_activity_011120/README.md

 In order to retrieve new content from Github, you can use `git pull`.

-By default, the `git pull` command retrieves content from the `origin` remote.
+Again, by default, the `git pull` command retrieves content from the `origin` remote.

 Remotes are variables which link your local version of a repository to the cloud, and there can be multiple links.